Kombucha

 • 2 tea bags (or 1.5 teaspoons of loose tea)

-• 1 litre filtered water
+• 1 liter filtered water

 • ½ to 1 cup starter tea with SCOBY

-Boil the 1 litre of water.
+Boil the liter of water.
 Pour the water into a jug with the sugar.
 Stir the water with the wooden spoon till the sugar dissolves.
 Place the tea bags in the sugar water and steep for 10 to 15 minutes.
 The longer you leave the tea in the water, the stronger the tea will be.

 Remove the tea bags after the required time and let the tea cool to room temperature.
+Once the tea has cooled, pour it into the glass jar.

 Allow the mixture to sit undisturbed at 20 to 30 Celsius (68-85°F), out of direct sunlight, for 7-12 days.
 The longer you leave it, the stronger and more vinegary the taste becomes.